 Though co-op preschools require more parental involvement than traditional preschools and daycares, they also have many benefits.
 The monthly tuition is substantially lower than traditional preschools and daycares.
 And, to ensure that all families can afford to attend even still, scholarships are provided by the NSCCPP Parent Advisory Council (PAC) and are awarded quarterly.

 Because parents assist the teacher in the classroom, the student-to-adult ratio is much lower than traditional preschools and daycares.
 Parental involvement in class also means parents play a large role in defining their child’s first school experience.

-Because of the coop preschool’s affiliation with the NSCCPP, parents are actually considered students at NSC enrolled in a Parent Education/Child Study Laboratory.
-They can use their NSC student ID card for discounts in many places student discounts are offered.
+Because of the co-op preschool’s affiliation with the NSCCPP, parents are actually considered students enrolled in a Parent Education/Child Study Laboratory at NSC.
+Parents can use their NSC student ID card for discounts in many places student discounts are offered.
 They can also take advantage of NSC student services.

 Parent education is an important part of the NSCCPP experience.
 Every preschool class has a NSC Parent Educator who works in class several times a month and leads a themed preschool-age-appropriate discussion during the once-monthly evening parent meeting.
 If you want to go above and beyond, the NSCCPP also offers free seminars and lectures throughout the school year.
 In addition, NSC offers relevant online courses, as well as the Family Connector University though the North Seattle College Parent Education Program.

 The tight-knit co-op preschool community also creates lasting friendships between families.
 It’s true when they say it takes a village, and a village is just what a co-op preschool provides.
 Even if you work a full- or part-time job, there are ways to make a co-op preschool work.
 Consider sharing responsibilities between your family members, or ask about swapping with other co-op families.
 You’ll likely find the families you lean on the most become some of your closest friends.